 There are national rules about who has to pay for care and support in Wales.
 It mainly depends on the type of care and support that you need, where you live and what is available.

-- You are here: Paying for care in Wales
+- You are here: Paying for care and support in Wales

 - Paying for care in Wales: Support at home

 - Who pays for care home fees in Wales?